 Take a look behind the scenes

-Discover more about our awesome theatre media facilities, with a tour by second-year student Greygryn.
+Discover more about our awesome theatre media facilities and a day in the life of a theatre media student, with a tour by second-year student Greygryn.

 Ready to delve into a career where you can dazzle, disrupt and delight?

 Discover more about the theatre media specialisation in our Bachelor of Communication – or talk to our friendly team to discuss your next step.